-- Select desired height of cut (see "TO ADJUST MOWER CUTTING HEIGHT") - Start mower blades by engaging attachment clutch control.
+- Select desired height of cut with attachment lift lever. - Start mower blades by engaging attachment clutch control.

 TO STOP MOWER BLADES

 Disengage attachment clutch control.

 CAUTION: Do not operate the mower without either the entire grass catcher, on mowers so equipped, or the deflector shield (S) in place (See Fig. 10).